rodrigoamorimml/Youtube-Video-Recommender-/README.md

 ### *Deploying the model.*

-In this section, it takes the model already trained and deploy to the internet, for this task it was used two things, the [heroku](https://dashboard.heroku.com/apps) that is a cloud plataform as a service (PaaS) where we can upload the project to the internet and the Docker, docker is  a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers, in other words, we use the container to create a image with the specifics configurations where can be upload to the web via the heroku.
+In this section, it takes the model already trained and deploy to the internet, for this task it was used two things, the *Heroku* that is a cloud plataform as a service (PaaS) where we can upload the project to the internet and the *Docker*, docker is  a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers, in other words, we use the container to create a image with the specifics configurations where can be upload to the web via the heroku.
 All the files need it'ss on the folder called Deploy.